Balochi Culture

 The original Balochi language is an Indo-Iranian language of the Indo-European family.
 However, the modern Balochi language seems to influence Arabi, Persian, Sindhi, and other languages.
 Before the nineteenth century, there was no written form of the language, so Persian was used for official writing purposes.

-Even though the current population of Balochistan is relatively scarce, still there’s an uncommon racial and tribal diversity.
+Even though the current population of Balochistan is relatively scarce, there’s an uncommon racial and tribal diversity.
 Most people in towns and cities understand and speak more than two languages.
-However, Balochs speak and understand Balochi, Pashto, and Brahvi and get along with Urdu, which is the national language of Pakistan.
+However, Balochs speak and understand Balochi, Pashto, and Brahvi and get along with Urdu, the national language of Pakistan.

 There are also a considerable number of people who have adopted different lifestyles.
 In some cases, this has been for economic reasons, while others chose to do so due to social pressure.
 The result is that you will also find many Hindus, Christians, and Sikhs living in Balochistan.